 Fortunately as accountants we don't have to do any Hail Mary's on March 17th because we'll do plenty of them on April 15th.

-army self-deputized fact-knowers, "Lenten restrictions on drinking alcohol are lifted on St. Patrick's Day."
+According to Wikipedia's army self-deputized fact-knowers, "Lenten restrictions on drinking alcohol are lifted on St. Patrick's Day."
 That's a sweet Lent loophole!
 And as accountants, we're particularly adept at exploiting loopholes.

 We all know what happens if you don't wear green on St. Patrick's Day: you get pinched by ugly people.
 Attractive people are allowed to enforce the green clothes rule, but for some reason, it's always just little kids and ugly people.